kekearif/swiftui-mvvm-coordinator/README.md

 ## ViewModel

-For convenience a parent class *ViewModel* is created.
-This class conforms to *ObservableObject* so the view models can be injected as *ObservedObject* in the various views.
-It also conforms to *Identifiable* for presenting sheets and *Hashable* for use in a *NavigationStack*.
+For convenience, a parent class *ViewModel* is created.
+This class conforms to *ObservableObject*, allowing the view models to be injected as *ObservedObject* in various views.
+Additionally, it conforms to *Identifiable* for presenting sheets and *Hashable* for use in a *NavigationStack*.

 ```swift
 typealias ViewModelDefinition = (ObservableObject & Identifiable & Hashable)